AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \end{comment}

-### Comparing incomparable Proofs of Work
+### Comparing Incomparable Proofs of Work

+\label{sec:comparing-diff-pows}

-For PoW reflection to work effectively, there must be some method of comparing the *work* done by reflecting chains.
+For PoW reflection to work effectively, there must be some method of comparing and converting the *work* done by reflecting chains.
 Earlier, we simply *set* a ratio between Bitcoin blocks and Ethereum blocks based on the arbitrary notion of *equal work in equal time*, but that isn't a context that's easy to create and maintain in reality.

 How can we design a system that allows for sensible comparisons between Proofs of Work that use different hashing algorithms?

 #### A Single Root Token Across Multiple Chains

+*Root Token*: The sole network-level token required by typical blockchain protocols. e.g. Bitcoin has BTC, Ethereum has ETH, Polkadot has DOT, Cardano has ADA, etc.

 The simplest method for comparing work done via different algorithms is to measure that work via a common unit.
 How can we do this?
 Whatever method we choose, it must *cancel out* market conditions like: silicon availability, the cost of power, the availability of mining rigs, and short-term effects like a drastic shift in token price.